 In Year 2, students continue with the study of language (15 credits).
 In addition they will do 15 credits of culture.
-Modules in the cultural component of Year 2 include the study of Dante's Inferno, Italian Short Stories, and the study of design and material culture.
+Modules in the cultural component of Year 2 include the study of Italian Short Stories.
 You will also get first-hand experience in translation through the Translation Techniques module.
 Finally, in the module Applied Language Skills, University of Galway students of Italian are paired with Erasmus students from Italy for a truly cross-cultural experience.

 In Year 3 most students go abroad for placement in a university or on work placements.
 We have a broad range of student exchanges for third year students under the Erasmus Programme with universities in Italy such as Bologna, Milan, Turin, Urbino, Udine and Verona amongst others.
-Some students go directly into final year and complete their degree in 3 years.
+Some students go directly into final year and complete their degree in three years.